yaya22sepp/discord-dmall/README.md

 The bot is creating an array which contains all the `GuildMember` objects.
 Then it scrapes the user ID of each `GuildMember` object, and sends a private message to it.
 Pretty simple :p

+Note that the bot needs admin permissions to work the right way.
+If you face bugs, check your server permssions before opening github issues please <3